No Task Left Behind: Isotropic Model Merging with Common and Task-Specific Subspaces: Background and Motivation

 We argue that the improvement in Task Arithmetic performance derives from the relationship between the top singular vectors of $\Delta_{\text{TA}}$ and those of each $\Delta_t$.
 Specifically, we hypothesize that the subspace of $\Delta_{\text{TA}}$ approximates the union of the subspaces of each $\Delta_t$, and that the overlap of this overall subspace with each task matrix correlates with the performance improvement of the merged model.

 In order to empirically quantify the overlap between subspaces, we propose the \textit{Subspace Alignment Ratio (SAR)} metric.
-Without loss of generality, we define SAR between a source task matrix $\Delta_{\text{src}}$ and a target task matrix $\Delta_{\text{trg}}$, with respect to a generic merged task matrix $\Delta_{\text{M}}$, as:
+We define SAR between a task matrix $\Delta_{t}$ and a generic merged task matrix $\Delta_{\text{M}}$ as: